 What do Celexa side effects feel like?

 Initially, taking Celexa will begin to suspend (block) serotonin along the nerve channels, and this may produce a lift in tone or a degree of euphoria.
-These initial mood changes may be sudden or gradual but may be temporary.
-It is not that a drug can create more serotonin.
+These initial mood changes may be sudden or gradual but are temporary.
+It is not possible for any drug to create more serotonin.
 The effects are attained by manipulating or altering the rate of absorption and metabolism of natural neurochemicals such as serotonin.
-Strangely, as mentioned earlier, even this lift in mood itself may be a side effect of Celexa as the body tries to overcompensate to the presence of the drug.15
+Drug effects are temporary because of several reasons, such as neuroadaptation, and depletion of natural hormones that degrade when not allowed to recycle as they normally would.15

 All antidepressant drugs are more or less designed to lift depression in this way and can be effective for some for a time.
 However, other negative side effects frequently emerge and can range from moderate to severe.